-Trump, Clinton aides clash over 2016 campaign
+Insults fly when Trump, Clinton aides meet

 In a key moment that flipped the initial tone from fairly civil to acrimonious, Clinton advisers Jennifer Palmeiri and Finney charged the Trump campaign with providing a platform for white supremacist views by hiring Breitbart Chief Executive Steve Bannon.
 The Trump team had elevated the so-called alt-right movement into the mainstream, they said, with Palmieri adding that Clinton's speech denouncing the extremist movement was the proudest moment of the campaign.

 "Are you going look me in the face and say I provided a platform for white supremacists?"
 Kellyanne Conway asked incredulously.
-Both Palmieri and Finney nodded and said "Yes."
+Both Palmieri and Finney nodded and said "yes."

 "I would rather lose than win the way you did," Palmieri said.

-"You guys are pathetic," Trump adviser David Bossie replied, accusing them a smear campaign against Bannon.
+"You guys are pathetic," Trump adviser David Bossie replied, accusing them of a smear campaign against Bannon.

 Bossie argued that Clinton lost not because of headwinds, but because of distrust due to a long series of "self-inflicted wounds" dating back to the 1990s from the Whitewater scandal to the missing files at the Rose Law Firm.